 Quick and Easy Hardware and Finish Solutions for a 90s Home Refresh

 Wondering how to give your 90s home a refresh that won’t cost you an arm and a leg?
-Swapping out your hardware and finishes is one of the least expensive solutions that has a huge amount of impact.
+Swapping them out to update cabinet hardware and finishes is one of the least expensive solutions that has a huge amount of impact.
 It turns out that with a few tweaks here and there, your kitchen cabinets, bathroom vanity, doors, lights, and more can feel completely and totally transformed.
 Read on for our rule book on how to do it right – it’ll make your remodel steps a cinch to complete.

 Rule #1: Try to DIY First

 A little DIY can go a long way!
-So, before you go out and purchase all new hardware or fixtures, try a good old fashioned coat of paint.
+So, before you go out and purchase all new hardware or fixtures, try a good old-fashioned coat of paint.
 Not only can you completely customize the look you want, but honestly, paint is one of the most inexpensive ways to upgrade your home.
 And you’d be surprised at just how much the look of a pull or light fixture can change with a more contemporary finish.